 Pronunciation: (bu-räzh'; esp.
 Brit. bar'äzh for 1, 2, 4, 5; bär'ij for 3),[key] —n., v.,-raged, -rag•ing.

+—n.
 1. Mil.a heavy barrier of artillery fire to protect one's own advancing or retreating troops or to stop the advance of enemy troops.

+2. an overwhelming quantity or explosion, as of words, blows, or criticisms: a barrage of questions.
 3. Civ.
 Engin.an artificial obstruction in a watercourse to increase the depth of the water, facilitate irrigation, etc.

 4. Mycol.an aversion response of sexually incompatible fungus cultures that are growing in proximity, revealed by a persistent growth gap between them.